scitran/client/Sharing-Matlab-methods.md

 ## The compute model
 The **scitran** and **toolboxes** classes simplify sharing Matlab-code that uses Flywheel-data.
 A main goal is to support reproducible methods for publication.
 Flywheel already incorporates Gears and Analyses to help with reproducibility.
-These Flywheel Matlab client fills a different niche in which you are preparing analyses and figures for a paper.
+The Flywheel Matlab client supports a different niche; you are preparing analyses and figures for a paper.

 In general, we suppose that: